-Parade, pride and party come together once a year in Melbourne's iconic march celebrating solidarity in gender and sexual diversity.
+Parade, pride and party come together once a year in Melbourne's iconic march celebrating solidarity in gender and sexuality diversity.
 Tie up your bootlaces or throw on your heels, and join the spectacular act of unity that is Midsumma Pride March.

 This page contains information to assist those who are participating in the event (i.e. for those who are marching).
 Go to Midsumma Pride March 2018 for general information about what's happening on the day.